By the end of this section, you will be able to:

 To address these issues, many have called for additional protections for women.
 These include laws mandating equal pay for equal work.
 According to the doctrine of comparable worth, people should be compensated equally for work requiring comparable skills, responsibilities, and effort.
 Thus, even though women are underrepresented in certain fields, they should receive the same wages as men if performing jobs requiring the same level of accountability, knowledge, skills, and/or working conditions, even though the specific job may be different.

-For example, garbage collectors are largely male.
+For example, garbage collectors are predominantly male.
 The chief job requirements are the ability to drive a sanitation truck and to lift heavy bins and toss their contents into the back of truck.
-The average wage for a garbage collector is $15.34 an hour.85 Daycare workers are largely female, and the average pay is $9.12 an hour.86 However, the work arguably requires more skills and is a more responsible position.
+The average wage for a garbage collector is $15.34 an hour.91 Most people employed as daycare workers are female, and the average pay is $9.12 an hour.92 However, the work arguably requires more skills and is a more responsible position.
 Daycare workers must be able to feed, clean, and dress small children; prepare meals for them; entertain them; give them medicine if required; and teach them basic skills.
 They must be educated in first aid and assume responsibility for the children’s safety.
 In terms of the skills and physical activity required and the associated level of responsibility of the job, daycare workers should be paid at least as much as garbage collectors and perhaps more.
 Women’s rights advocates also call for stricter enforcement of laws prohibiting sexual harassment, and for harsher punishment, such as mandatory arrest, for perpetrators of domestic violence.

 Harry Burn and the Tennessee General Assembly